vincenttommi/phase-0-pac-1-js-variables/README.md

 ### Reassigning Variable Value

-Changing the value of a variable in JavaScript works just in the same way as it does in Ruby:
+Changing the value of a variable in JavaScript works as follows:

 ```js
 var pi = 3.14159;